behu-kea/first-semester-java/README.md

-### Bundne forudsætninger
+### Mandatory assignments

-To attend the exam you must complete three bundne forudsætninger.
-That is 3 parts you have to complete to attend the exam.
-They have to be handed in before the the exam date.
+To attend the exam you must complete

-In this course the bundne forudsætninger will be: **??????**
+- 5/8 weekly assignments
+- 2 cross-disciplinary projects

+You can solve the mandatory assignments as a group, but have to hand in the assignments individually on Fronter. **LINK TIL AFLEVERINGSTING**

 ## Exam

-The exam will take place in December todo: exact exam date
+The exam will take place in December date **TBD**

 The exam will be a 20 minutes spoken exam.
 You will come into the classroom, pick a small problem and then solve that problem in Java.
 The examinators will ask questions regarding the implementation.